 I used hollow core door anchors to hang it

 then stacked wood on the floor under my bottom unit so I could see exactly how far I wanted it off the floor.
 I propped the bottom unit on these props and pushed it up against the door.
 Then I used a level to make sure it was balanced properly.
 If you have paneled doors you will want to pay attention to where you place your screws and make sure they are not in the recessed areas on the door panels.
 Now screw where you would like your screws.
 Then remove your box and install the anchor into the hole you drilled on the door then put the item back up and screw it on.

 Then we backed the screw out so we could add our drywall and stud anchors in the door and then I put the box back up and screwed it into the stud anchors.

 Repeat this process with the top shelf.

-Here is our final product.
+Here is our final product, our custom pantry door.
 My wife is so happy its custom made just for her and now everything will have its place. 🙂

 Finally, I painted.

 There are many other alternatives you could use for this project if this seems an overwhelming task.
 Check out a few of these ideas here.